unode/dataquest/README.md

 Original README
 ============
-BrowserQuest is a HTML5/JavaScript multiplayer game experiment.
+DataQuest is a derivation of BrowserQuest an HTML5/JavaScript multiplayer game experiment.

 Documentation
 -------------
 Documentation is located in client and server directories.